 Amy Drasch came to NVW with a wealth of knowledge in operating a successful office environment.
 She has spent most of her career working in the corporate world with FedEx Office and H&R Block.
 For over 15 years, she has successfully managed office environments, and has extensive knowledge in human resources, accounting, administration, customer service, and logistics.
 Amy is a volunteer for the Red Cross, and served as a Police Reserve Unit for the city of Brookfield.
 Amy is a wife and mother of three, and has an affinity for riding motorcycle.
 She uses this hobby to travel, visit historical markers, and photograph her adventures.
 Amy is excited to be part of the NVW team and really enjoys helping connect parents and professionals to NVW services, the philosophy, and culture.

-Tracie came to NVW West Coast with an AAS in Business Management.
-She has over 17 years of experience working in an office environment; with degrees in business management and accounting and over a decade of medical office administration and specializes in HIPAA management, customer service, collections, accounting and finance.
-Being raised up in Bend, she is a true ‘Bendite’ and has seen much progress and change over the years in Central Oregon.
+Tracie is a mother of five boys and has a beautiful granddaughter.
+She has over 19 years of experience working in an office environment; with degrees in business management and accounting and over a decade of medical office administration.
+She is versed in HIPAA management, customer service, collections, accounting and finance.
+She was raised up in Bend, she is a true ‘Bendite’ and has seen much progress and change over the years in Central Oregon.
 She loves outdoor adventures.
 In her spare time, Tracie loves to spend time in the outdoors, hiking, mushroom foraging, camping and fishing; as well as long drives on the scenic Cascade Lakes Highway.
 In her spare time, Tracie volunteers in local theater, sings in a band and loves the arts.
-Tracie truly enjoys managing the “hub” of the West Coast NVW operations and is excited to be a part of the New Vison Wilderness family.
+Tracie truly enjoys managing the “hub” of the West Coast NVW operations and is excited to be a part of the New Vision Wilderness family.